Strawberry Creek: History

 Strawberry Creek was the first surface water source for the University and parts of the city of Berkeley.
 A reservoir was constructed in the late 19th century in Strawberry Canyon, above the site of California Memorial Stadium.
 The reservoir became obsolete in the early 20th century by construction of the East Bay Municipal Utility District water system.
 Construction of the stadium removed a waterfall and culverted the creek in that area.

 In the latter half of the 19th century, a road bridge and a railroad trestle both spanned Strawberry Creek in the downtown section at what is now the intersection of Shattuck Avenue and Allston Way.
 These were torn down and replaced by culverts in April–May 1893.
 In the process, a small grove of large and ancient oaks in the same locale was cut down.

 Skeletons of Native Americans have been un-earthed along the banks of Strawberry Creek.

 The creek has been culverted over the years in several other locations, notably in public-works projects during the Great Depression of the 1930s, but has remained open through most of the UC campus, except in the central glade where the two small middle forks were long ago filled in.
 The south fork of Strawberry Creek has some riparian coast redwood groves on the university campus and is also suitable habitat for the California slender salamander and arboreal salamander.

 Water pollution due to urbanization in the beginning of the twentieth century has degraded the environmental quality of the creek.
-In 1987, a program dedicated to improving water quality and reintroducing native species was a success.
+In 1987, the Strawberry Creek Restoration Program (SCRP) was founded to realize some of the goals listed under UC Berkeley graduate student Robert Charbonneau's Strawberry Creek Management Plan.
+By 1988, the program had successfully aided in the re-introduction of three native fish species to the creek.
 The condition of Strawberry Creek was restored to satisfaction in 1991.
-Since then, environmental education and restoration programs continues to monitor the quality of the creek.
+Since then, environmental education and restoration programs continues to monitor the quality of the creek, through the work of the student-led SCRP and collaboration with other environmental groups.